-- Press the Isometric button to orientate the model. - In the Treeview, turn off the Geometry and Mesh layers by right clicking on each in turn and selecting 'On/Off' from the context menu.
-The Deformed mesh layer should be on by default.
+Press the Isometric button to orientate the model.

-• In the Treeview, turn on the Window Summary by checking (ticking) the box near the bottom of the panel.
+- In the Treeview, turn off the Geometry and Mesh layers by right clicking on each in turn and selecting 'On/Off' from the context menu.
+The Deformed mesh layer should be on by default. - In the Treeview, turn on the Window Summary by checking (ticking) the Window summary check box near the bottom of the panel.
 If necessary, the window summary itself can be clicked and dragged to a suitable 'blank' part of the screen.

-- In the Treeview right-click on the Dead load loadcase and select the Set Active option. - It is good practice to step through each of the loadcases in the Treeview using the Set Active option to check each deformed shape looks correct for the supposed loading.
+- In the Treeview right-click on the Dead load loadcase and select the Set Active option. - It is good practice to step through each of the loadcases in the Treeview using the Set Active option to check each deformed shape looks correct for the supposed and visualised loading.

-The maximum displacement from the Window Summary for each loadcase is shown in the 'Summary of key results table' below.
+The maximum displacement from the Window Summary for each loadcase is shown in the 'Summary of key results table' that follows later in this example.